davide-marino00/PBI_DOCS/refac.md

 1. **Purpose**: This measure is designed to determine the status of a contract based on its end date.

 2. **Logic**:
-   - The measure first checks if the maximum value of the `ContractEndDate` from the `vw_Timesheet` table is blank (meaning there is no end date recorded) or if that date is greater than today’s date.
+   - The measure first checks if the maximum value of the `ContractEndDate` from the `vw_Timesheet` table is blank (meaning there is no end date recorded) or if that date is greater than today's date.
-   - If either of these conditions is true (i.e., there is no end date or the end date is still in the future), the measure will return the status "Active".
+   - If either of these conditions is true, it means the contract is still active (either it has no end date or it ends in the future).
-   - If neither condition is true (meaning the end date is in the past), it will return the status "Not Active".
+   - If neither condition is true (meaning the contract has an end date that is in the past), it indicates that the contract is not active.

-3. **Outcome**:
+3. **Output**:
+   - If the contract is active, the measure returns the text "Active".
+   - If the contract is not active, it returns the text "Not Active".

+### Summary
-   - This measure helps users quickly identify whether a contract is currently active or has ended.
-   - It provides a simple "Active" or "Not Active" label based on the contract's end date, which can be useful for reporting and decision-making regarding contract management.
+In summary, `ContractStatusMeasure` helps businesses quickly identify whether contracts are currently active or not based on their end dates.
+This can be useful for managing contracts, ensuring compliance, and making informed decisions about contract renewals or terminations.

-In summary, `ContractStatusMeasure` effectively categorizes contracts as either "Active" or "Not Active" based on their end dates, helping businesses keep track of their contractual obligations.

 **`CurrentWeekCard`**